 6 great reasons why this journal is good for your kids

 1 Gratitude practice

 Keeping a gratitude journal is one of the most well-established happiness practices and the easiest to do.
-Practicing gratitude is central to the journal and a simple introduction to the concept encourages children to reflect on three positives of their day.
+Practising gratitude is central to the journal and a simple introduction to the concept encourages children to reflect on three positives of their day.
 Research has shown that practising gratitude through a journal increases a sense of happiness as well as a range of physical, psychological and social benefits including stronger immune systems, higher levels of positive emotions and being more helpful, generous and compassionate.
-Practicing gratitude not only helps children see the goodness in their lives but also that this can come from a number of sources.
+Practising gratitude not only helps children see the goodness in their lives but also that this can come from a number of sources.

 2 Growth mindset